mavryk-network/mavryk-protocol/etherlink/scripts/docker-compose/README.md

 ```
 ./init.sh init_rollup
 ```
-This generate a new account, wait until the address has enough tz.
+This generate a new account, wait until the address has enough mv.
 Then it build the evm kernel and originate a new rollup with it.
 And finally initialise the rollup node configuration.